s-gbz/grilborzer.github.io/_posts/2020-02-06-review-the-lodge.md

 They let her dog, companion and grasp to sanity willingly die.
 They also, but not only:

-- Wrote "Mom <3" on the glass and got away by being a quick, sneaky bastard and a [sociopath](#%22shes-a-psycho%22---the-crow-calls-the-raven-black).
+- Wrote "Mom <3" on the glass and got away by being a quick, sneaky bastard and [sociopathic](#shes-a-psycho---the-crow-calls-the-raven-black).
 - Let "REPENT" appear on a mirror by applying razor foam to glass, because it prevents the covered area from sweating.
 - Made a ton of of snow angels after inconspicuously associating the angels with their deceased mother.
 - "Hung" Aidan to give her the rest.
 I've no idea how they made this trick at the moment.